sebastianruiz07/test_doquimi_url_shortener/README.md

 - URL Analytics: Provide statistics for each shortened URL, such as the number of clicks, geographic locations of visitors, and the devices used.

 - Custom URL Expiration Alerts: Allow users to set alerts for when their URLs are about to expire, giving them an option to extend or renew the expiration date.

+## Optional

+### HTTPS Configuration

+For enhanced security, you may want to enable HTTPS on your server.
+You can follow the official Nginx documentation for configuring HTTPS servers [here](https://nginx.org/en/docs/http/configuring_https_servers.html) and use the Certbot guide for setting up SSL certificates with Nginx [here](https://certbot.eff.org/instructions?ws=nginx&os=snap).
+These resources will help you secure your application effectively.